Price: $1,371 starting

 Weight: 4.65 pounds (starting), 5.53 pounds (maximum)

 After years of lying dormant, the Dell XPS 17 is back in a big way.
-Dell’s biggest new laptop is also the smallest in its size range, delivering workstation-grade power within a slim and attractive design that isn’t much larger than many mainstream 15-inch notebooks.
+Dell’s biggest new laptop is also actually small for its form factor — offering workstation-grade power in a chassis that's comparable to many 15-inch notebooks.
 And thanks to its massive 4-sided Infinity Edge display, the XPS 17 offers one of the largest and most immersive screens you can find on a laptop.

 The XPS 17 stands out from its smaller siblings with more powerful graphics options that are ideal for content creators and gamers.
 It also lasts impressively long on a charge for a 4K laptop, and offers booming speakers to boot.
 While it can get quite pricey once you start tricking it out, the XPS 17 is one of the best laptops to buy if you want beastly performance and a huge, gorgeous display within a true beauty of a design.